ntn888/ntn888.github.io/content/_index.md

 The development environments we will tackle are based on open source project components integrated into the respective IDE by the vendor: such as FreeRTOS and lwIP.

+Even though this is a hobbyist blog, this one is a little different.
+We would not be using Arduino.
+Instead we would be using the above frameworks.
+This might be a controvesial choice, but I feel that closer-to-metal frameworks are more exciting..
+This blog is an aide to move out from Arduino to more resource friendly frameworks such as FreeRTOS or RIOT-OS.

 FreeRTOS is a real-time kernel that enables multitasking; makes the life of a firmware dev easier.
 Good resources about RTOS theory include:

 - Digi-key [Youtube series](https://www.youtube.com/watch?v=F321087yYy4)